 1 | Have your vehicle trip checked

-Many choose to rent a car for road trips to avoid putting the extra miles on their personal car.
-If you choose to rent a car we recommend using Expedia.
+When deciding to take a road trip, many people choose to rent a car to avoid putting the extra miles on their vehicle.
+If you decide to rent a car, we recommend using Expedia.
 We have been able to get some great deals through them.

-If you choose to not rent a car, almost any car can work for a road trip as long as it meets your space needs.
-If you are planning on using your own car you need to have the car checked by a mechanic.
-Having your car checked out before a road trip is one of the most important things, yet the most overlooked.
+If you choose not to rent a car, almost any vehicle can work for a road trip as long as it meets your space needs.
+If you plan on using your vehicle, you need to have the car checked by a mechanic.
+Having your vehicle checked out before a road trip is one of the most important things, yet the most overlooked.

-Make the appointment to have your car checked over, a few days or a week before your scheduled road trip.
-When making the appointment just let your mechanic know you are going on a road trip and they will know what to look for.
+Make the appointment to have your car checked over a few days or a week before your scheduled road trip.
+When making the appointment, let your mechanic know you are going on a road trip, and they will know what to look for.
 In addition to the things your mechanic will check over, you should double-check these road trip essentials for your car:

 - Emergency kit ~ You can create your own or purchase one. see below

-- License, registration, and insurance ~ Make sure all these are current and you have a copy with you.
-(I’ll keep a copy in my glove compartment and I like to take a photo as a backup in case the car is stolen)
+- License, registration, and insurance ~ Ensure all these are current and you have a copy with you.
+(I’ll keep a copy in my glove compartment, and I like to take a photo as a backup in case the car is stolen)

-- First Aid Kit ~ Make sure this is well stocked, including Benedryl for itching from bug bites or an allergy you didn’t know about.
+- First Aid Kit ~ Ensure this is well stocked, including Benedryl for itching from bug bites or an allergy you didn’t know about.

 2 | Do your planning

-To have a successful road trip you need to have a solid plan.
-Once you have your plan this will help you set the budget for the trip.
-You’ll want to follow your plan as best you can, any big change will affect your budget.
+To have a successful road trip, you need to have a solid plan.
+Once you have your plan, this will help you set the budget for the trip.
+You’ll want to follow your schedule as best you can.
+Any significant change will affect your budget.
 Give yourself a little fudge room for minor adjustments.
 The main things to consider are: